Just like almost everything else in the house, the refrigerator can pose a danger to your child.

 Also, remove any magnets that are starting to lose their stick.
 Yes that Disney Land magnet may be a great souvenir but if it falls off the fridge then it may double as a souvenir commemorating your child’s first trip to the emergency room.

 Why not take the time to spring clean the fridge face, removing all old invitations and notes that no longer needed?
 Baby proofing and spring cleaning?
 Now that is efficient.

 The gap between the base of your fridge and the floor is generally an afterthought.
 Not only can you not easily see under the fridge but cleaning between this gap can be a downright chore.

 If you are like me and tend to avoid cleaning under the fridge then try this out.
 Place your head on the ground six inches from the base of the fridge.
 Not a pretty sight, is it?

-And with that you have reached the end on my guide to baby proofing fridges.
+And with that, you have reached the end of my guide to baby-proofing fridges.
 Do you have any tips you could share?

 Featured Image Source: Flickr